HubSpot/vex/docs/api/3-Advanced.md

 #### Options

 When calling `vex.open()` you can pass a number of options to handle styling and certain behaviors.
+You can also set the properties of `vex.defaultOptions` to affect all future calls.

-Here are the defaults:
+`vex.defaultOptions` is initially set to this object:

 ```javascript
 defaultOptions: {